 The explicit wait is a remedy to some of the problems which occur in implicit wait.
 However, the flip side to explicit wait is the complexity and the number of lines of code.
 When we use Explicit wait, we tell the Selenium web driver to wait for a condition to occur.
 This is different from waiting for a specified period of time.

 Here is an example:

 WebDriverWait wait = new WebDriverWait(<expected condition>,10)

 A user on Trello explained the differences in using Explicit and Implicit very well.
-I am summarizing those differences between Explicit Implicit wait selenium here:
+I am summarizing the differences between Implicit and Explicit Wait selenium here:

 - Is in part of selenium which is local

 - Can handle most of the conditions

 - A success condition can even be the absence of an element